nkuhlen/replication-study-financial-macro/README.md

 Building the Project
 --------------------

 The project is built using [Waf](https://code.google.com/p/waf/).
-You will need a Python environment as described in detail [here](http://hmgaudecker.github.io/econ-python-environment/).
 To run Waf and execute the files, you need to:

-1. Create a conda environment named as the current directory (returns-to-education in the above example) with a minimal Python setup.
+1. Create a conda environment named as the current directory with a minimal Python setup.
 Navigate to the folder in a shell and execute

    **(Mac, Linux)**